human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

     <summary>
         <strong>What would happen if we left adapter sequences in the reads?</strong>
     </summary>
     If there are enough adapters present, you can get entire contigs comprised of adapters.
-This is not the worst, actually because they are easy to identify and remove wholesale.
+This is not the worst, actually, because they are easy to identify and remove wholesale.
 It is trickier (and this happens more often) when adapter sequences end up embedded in the final assemblies.
 If/when you upload assemblies to repositories like Genbank they check for these adapters and force you to mask them out with N's.
 This is confusing to users because it is common to use N's to signify gaps in scaffolded assemblies.
 So users don't know if they are looking at a scaffolded assembly or masked out sequence.
 </details>